 - A client was developing a digital cytology instrument for cancer screening

-- Their piezo motor based prototypes had been unable to focus at the resolution required and was pushing the client beyond their cost and timeline targets
+- Their prototypes, based on proprietary ultrasonic standing wave piezoelectric motors, had been unable to focus at the resolution required and were pushing the client beyond their cost and timeline targets

 - The instrument received FDA approval and captured >70% of the target diagnostic test market with throughput 3x the previous benchmark

 A company was developing an automated digital cytology instrument for cancer screening.
 To actuate their slide positioning and objective focusing stage prototypes, they selected a popular modular motor incorporating a proprietary ultrasonic standing wave piezoelectric technology.
 However, they were unaware of the inherent technical limitations of their technology choice.
 These included temporal sensitivity to servo tuning, significant component wear, unreliability due to fragility, and particulate generation due to the highly-preloaded, ceramic motor-on-ceramic spar architecture.
 Additionally, this design approach resulted in a large friction dead band and the poor control stability inherent in such systems.
 It could not deliver the ultra-high precision required to focus at the cellular level and repeatably position the sample.
 Because of this, the prototypes had been unable to meet their cost or performance requirements needed to replace the slow, error-prone process of having a pathologist manually analyze each slide.

 The company was falling behind schedule and desperate when they came to Dover Motion for a solution.
 To learn more about the limitations of piezo stages, we have an educational video and detailed transcript here.

 - A stiff precision XY linear stage to position the slides

 - A motorized Z focusing stage with built in objective for clear cell imaging

 - The XY translation stage and Z axis fast enough to make 20 stable site measurements per second